DUNE-DAQ/docs/docs/packages/styleguide/README.md

 ### 7.14  Preprocessor Macros

 While not explicitly forbidden, macros come with the very heavy price of the code you see not being the code the compiler sees, a problem compounded by their de-facto global scope.
-Avoid them if at all possible, using inline functions, enums, `const` variables, and putting repeated code inside of functions.
+Avoid them if at all possible, using inline functions, enums, `const` variables, `constexpr`, and putting repeated code inside of functions.

 If you *must* write a macro, this will avoid many of their problems: